 With construction activities, there is a potential for standing water and water based vectors such as mosquitoes and related diseases.
 Most mosquitoes require quiet, standing water or moist soil where flooding occurs to lay their eggs.
 Removal of standing water sources and/or promotion of drainage would eliminate potential breeding sites.
-In compliance with Guam Code Annotated (10 GCA 36-Mosquito Control), to limit the amount of standing water at construction sites, stagnant water pools, puddles, and ditches would be drained or filled; containers that catch/trap water (e.g., buckets, old tires, cans) would be removed; and if necessary, pesticide application (e.g., Bacillus thuringensis) could be used to help control mosquitoes.
-Implementing these Best Management Practices (BMPs) would reduce the opportunities for an outbreak of water-related diseases.
+To limit the amount of standing water at construction sites, stagnant water pools, puddles, and ditches would be drained or filled; containers that catch/trap water (e.g., buckets, old tires, cans) would be removed; and if necessary, pesticide application (e.g., Bacillus thuringensis) could be used to help control mosquitoes.
+Implementing these best management practices (BMPs) would reduce the opportunities for an outbreak of water-related diseases.